-- Place the large cabbage leaf (that you set aside) on top of the cabbage to help hold cabbage below liquid.
+- Place the large cabbage leaf (that you set aside on top of the cabbage to help hold cabbage below the liquid.)

 - Depending on the temperature of your kitchen and taste preference let set for at least 3 days or up to a couple weeks.